Psychological contracts in practice.

-Psychological contracts are an individual’s belief in the reciprocal obligation between employees and the organization – essentially what the employee believes the organization owes them and what they owe the organization in return.
+A psychological contract is an individual’s belief in the reciprocal obligation between employees and their company.
+Essentially, this means what the employee believes the company owes them, and what they owe in return.

-These beliefs about mutual obligations help employees informally deal with ambiguous work situations not covered by the formal written contract.
+These beliefs about mutual obligations help employees informally deal with ambiguous work situations that the formal written contract doesn’t cover.

-For example: Ben might expect annual raises.
-His previous employer offered raises and his coworkers have told him that they have received annual raises in the past.
-In return, Ben may feel that because he is going to receive annual raises, he should do work on the weekends or in the evenings in order to increase his productivity.
+For example, Ben might expect annual raises.
+His previous employer offers raises and his coworkers tell him that they’ve received annual raises in the past.
+Ben may feel that because he is going to receive annual raises, he should work on weekends or in the evenings to increase productivity.

-Research has shown that employees behave differently depending on whether or not their perceived obligations and expectations have been met.
-When these obligations are met, employees have a “fulfilled psychological contract”.
-Fulfilled contracts are linked to behaviors like increased job performance and lower intentions to leave the organization.
+Research shows that employees behave differently depending on whether the obligations they perceive and their expectations are met.
+When these obligations are met, employees have a “fulfilled psychological contract.”
+We can link these contracts to behaviors like higher job performance and lower intentions to leave the company.

-If these obligations are not met, however, employees perceive a “violated psychological contract”.
-Violated contracts are linked to feelings of anger or betrayal, and absenteeism.
+If these obligations aren’t met, however, employees perceive a “violated psychological contract”.
+This leads to feelings of anger or betrayal, as well as absenteeism.

-To continue our example, if Ben chooses to work later a couple of evenings a week, and receives his annual raise, this exchange fulfills his psychological contract.
+If Ben works later a few evenings a week and receives his annual raise, this exchange fulfills his psychological contract.
 He is likely to work harder and be more willing to engage in helpful behaviors.
-On the other hand, if Ben puts in extra hours and does not receive a raise, he will perceive a violation in his contract, and may respond with not only withdrawing his extra hours but with retaliatory behaviors like consistently leaving work early or wasting the organization’s resources.
+On the other hand, if Ben puts in extra hours and doesn’t receive a raise, he will perceive a violation of his contract.
+He may respond by not only withdrawing his extra hours, but with retaliatory behaviors.
+Such behaviors can include consistently leaving work early or wasting the company’s resources.

-The fulfillment of psychological contracts can have a real impact on how employees view the organization, and can impact how they behave on a day-to-day basis.
-Each violation lowers the trust an employee has for their organization.
-Left unchecked, employees are likely to engage in destructive behaviors, further damaging the relationship between employees and employers.
+The fulfillment of psychological contracts can have a real impact on how employees view their company, and can impact their behaviour on a day-to-day basis.
+Each violation lowers the trust an employee has for their company.
+If a company doesn’t correct this, employees are likely to engage in destructive behaviors.
+This can further damage the relationship between employees and employers.